odair-pedro/mutation-testing-csharp/README.md

 ## How to implement?
 In our example we have used [Stryker.NET](https://github.com/stryker-mutator/stryker-net)

-The [Stryker Mutator](https://stryker-mutator.io/)'s .NET implementation.
+The [Stryker Mutator](https://stryker-mutator.io/) implementation for .NET Core/Framework

 ### Stryker